purrin/headphone-measurements/README.md

 This compensation is an attempt to have a straight line across as perceptive neutral.
-Read about it here: https://www.superbestaudiofriends.org/index.php?threads/minidsp-ears-deriving-sbaf-compensations-from-minidsp-files.7067/
+Read about it here: https://www.superbestaudiofriends.org/index.php?threads/minidsp-ears-deriving-sbaf-compensations-from-minidsp-files.7067/ The SBAF curve should be not confused with the Harmon curve from Olive and Welti.
+The Harmon curve is a consumer preference target.

 Here is a spreadsheet for anyone with a MiniDSP EARS to calibrate it to the SBAF compensation.
 Note that all EARS units are slightly different.
 The spreadsheet contains a delta from my unit's provided HEQ.